TRANS: Terrain-aware Reinforcement Learning for Agile Navigation of Quadruped Robots under Social Interactions: Introduction

 \item \textbf{Terrain-aware quadrupedal locomotion}.
 We develop an agile quadrupedal locomotion controller that operates without explicit terrain maps or contact state estimation through an asymmetric AC architecture, thereby streamlining hardware deployment.

-\item \textbf{Social navigation with transformed LiDAR scans}.
+\item \textbf{Navigation under social interactions with transformed LiDAR scans}.
 We present a navigation policy that implicitly captures socially interactive features from transformed LiDAR scans.
 This approach streamlines the sim-to-real transfer without relying on fully known environments, significantly facilitating real-world implementations.

 \item \textbf{Unified navigation and locomotion}.
 We propose an integrated architecture that harmonizes high-level motion planning with low-level locomotion.
 This unification allows for the optimization of navigation paths while maintaining strict adherence to the robot's whole-body constraints and terrain awareness.